Compare & Save on Conveyancing Solicitors

 Do Sellers Always Take the Highest Offer?

 When there is high demand for a property, it may feel tempting to submit a higher offer to boost your chances of having your offer accepted.
 Some sellers who want to sell their house quickly may accept the highest offer they receive.
-However, there are some sellers who may accept a lower offer in certain circumstances such as cash buyers.
-This is because there are fewer obstacles and less paperwork with cash buyers.

 Compare Local Conveyancers